victorazzam/foof/README.md

 -c    search file names and contents
 -d    search directory names
 -a    combine options -n, -c and -d
+-e    show examples for each option

-Note: you can append 'l' to the end of any option
+Note: append 'l' to the end of any option apart from -e
       (-nl, -cl, etc...) to only display the locations without the metadata and contents.
 ```